dustinpfister/blog_posts/_posts/lodash_fill.md

 layout: post
 categories: lodash
 id: 45
-updated: 2020-07-11 07:30:11
+updated: 2020-07-11 09:58:42
-version: 1.16
+version: 1.17
 ---

 There are methods that do really come in handy when using [lodash](https://lodash.com/), and really do provide something that is not just there in Array.prototype, however [\_.fill](https://lodash.com/docs/4.17.10#fill) is not one of those these days.
 That is unless maybe you care a lot about browser support when it comes to using the native [Array.fill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) method in the array prototype object.
 In this post I will be writing about the lodash \_.fill method, as well as some vanilla js alternatives to help with a situation in which you just want to fill an array with a given static value.

-So lodash is one of those JavaScript projects that is a bit of a mystery when it comes to the question of it's value compared to just working within a plain old vanilla js environment, at least that seems to come up a lot a other blog posts, from discussions, and podcasts when writing or talking about lodash.
+So lodash is one of those JavaScript projects that is a bit of a mystery when it comes to the question of it's value compared to just working within a plain old vanilla js environment, at least that seems to come up a lot a other blog posts, forum discussions, and podcasts when writing or talking about lodash.
+Still this post will be on the lodash fill method, as well as how to go about filling an arary or collection in general with native javaScript also.

 <!-- more -->